reyr3v4cud83guy/My100DaysOfCode/README.md

 ## 👨‍💻 About Me

-**ABDULLAHI ABDULLAHI** - Software Engineer passionate about continuous learning and coding excellence.
+**ABDULLAHI OSMAN** - Software Engineer passionate about continuous learning and coding excellence.
 This repository documents my 100 days of code challenge, where I explore different aspects of Python programming through hands-on projects.

 ## 🚀 Project Overview